carnold18/rails-as-an-api-lecture/README.md

     - The `--api` flag configures it to handle API calls
 2. `gem install faker`
 3. `gem install active_model_serializers`
-    - Be sure to install this BEFORE you install your resources so that they are properly linked.
+    - Be sure to install this BEFORE you install your resources so that they are properly linked
-    - Your serializers allow access to specific attributes and creates the appropriate ActiveRecord associations when querying for data from your frontend
+    - Your serializers allow access to specific attributes and implements ActiveRecord associations when querying for data to render to your frontend
 4. Generate resources for your models:
     - `rails g resource trainer name`
     - `rails g resource pokemon species nickname trainer:references`